Best UPS for Gaming PC in India (2026): Top Picks

 5. Microtek Legend 1000

 Microtek is one of the largest UPS and inverter brands in India.
-The Legend 1000 gives 700W real power from 1000VA, which is a better power factor (0.7) than most budget UPS units.
+The Legend 1000 gives 600W real power from 1000VA, which is solid output for a budget unit.
 It has AVR with a wide input range and a larger internal battery than the APC BX1100C-IN, which means longer backup time per charge.

 Where Microtek wins over APC in this segment is battery capacity.
 The Legend 1000 typically uses a 12V 12Ah battery versus APC’s 9Ah.
 Under a 400W gaming load, this translates to about 8 to 10 minutes of backup time versus APC’s 5 to 7 minutes.
 That extra 2 to 3 minutes matters when you are waiting for the power to come back and do not want to shut down a long raid or ranked match.